Tosca tester

 What is STLC – Software Testing Life Cycle?

 Testing is not on a straight line or line segment, it is not linear.
 We test continuously, repeatedly, looking for new and overlooked bugs.
 That’s why we test in cycles.
 In order not to miss anything essential in the testing and to keep the same conditions, each cycle has defined phases.
 And that is the software testing lifecycle.
-Before we explain it in more detail, let’s look at another life cycle that is superior to the test one.
+Before we explain it in more detail, let’s look at another life cycle that is superior to the testing one.

 Software Development Life Cycle and Testing – SDLC vs. STLC

-- 2. Defining problems,
+- defining problems,

-- 3. Solution proposal,
+- solution proposal,

 Software Testing Life Cycle (STLC)